huy/browser_programming/README.markdown

 * http://api.jquery.com/category/selectors/ for JQuery selector

-The `initialize` function being called during View construction is usually used to wire View function with Model event, i.e.  specify which function of the view get called when the Model fire an event.
+The `initialize` function being called during View construction is usually used to wire View' methods  with Model event, i.e.  specify which function of the view get called when the Model fire an event.

      initialize: function () {